Eleanor B. Schille-Hudson

 I am a Postdoctoral Research Scientist working with Tanya Luhrmann in the Department of Anthropology at Stanford University.
 I earned my Ph.D. in Cognitive Science & Cognitive Psychology at Indiana University, Bloomington.
 My faculty advisors were David Landy (now at Netflix) and Rob Goldstone

-You can reach me by emailing: erbsh(at)stanford(dot)edu
+Please feel free to reach out!
+You can contact me by emailing: erbsh(at)stanford(dot)edu

 (the "Schille" in Schille-Hudson is pronounced 'shill-ee')